Shreyaan/spotify-backend-dn/readme.md

 - Add songs to playlists
 - Authentication and Authorization
 - Pagination
-- made an endpoint to dynamically generate preview images for songs using puppeteer(takes 500ms to send response with image)
+- made an endpoint to dynamically generate preview images for songs using puppeteer(takes 500ms to send response with image) using inspiration from github og image generation

 ## **Api documentation with examples**